dieuly/software_engineering_2014_template/3_use_cases.md

 ### This will be the third chapter, describing Use cases

 * Define the user groups / actors
+User groups        | Definition |
+Teachers and staff | The main actors to create announcement or notes to give student immediate information at school |
+Students           | The ones who receive message from teachers and staff whenever they go nearby locations which have created notes |

  <table>
   <tr>
     <th>Primary Actors</th>